Business English Vocabulary: Talking about the Future (+ Quiz)

 C) joining

-4. With their experience, they’re bound _____ the contract.
+4. With a track record like that, they’re bound _____ the deal.

 A) win